 A Desert Animal is any animal traditionally found in an arid environment.
-For game purposes, these are: Small and Medium Baboons, Tiny Badgers, Ultratiny and Tiny Bats, Large Camels, Small and Medium Cats (Cougars, Leopards, Lions, etc.), Large Elephants, Ultratiny and Tiny Lizards, Ultratiny Mice, Small and Tiny Raptors (Falcons, Hawks, Vultures, etc.), Tiny Rats, Large Rhinos, Tiny Snakes (Cobras, Vipers, etc.), Tiny Tortoises, Large Zebras.
+When the rules restrict a magical ability to summoning, polymorphing, charming, manipulating, or otherwise affecting one of these types, the following forms are allowed: Small and Medium Baboons, Tiny Badgers, Ultratiny and Tiny Bats, Large Camels, Small and Medium Cats (Cougars, Leopards, Lions, etc.), Large Elephants, Ultratiny and Tiny Lizards, Ultratiny Mice, Small and Tiny Raptors (Falcons, Hawks, Vultures, etc.), Tiny Rats, Large Rhinos, Tiny Snakes (Cobras, Vipers, etc.), Tiny Tortoises, Large Zebras.

-If stats are needed for any such creature, either use one of the Critter descriptions in the Tome of Terrors, or use some other creature example in the various monster supplements that fits this list, and has the "natural" keyword.
+If stats are needed for any such creature, either use one of the Critter descriptions in The Tome of Terrors, or use some other creature example in the various monster supplements that fits this list, and has the "natural" keyword.